Table of Contents

 - Higher amounts of low-fat or skim milk may trigger acne in teenagers and adults by influencing insulin and insulin-like growth factor-1 (IGF-1).
 (15)

-- It may also trigger certain skin conditions like rosacea, eczema, etc., and make them worse.
+- It may also trigger certain skin conditions like rosacea, eczema, etc., and worsen them.

 - Some people (both children and adults) may be allergic to regular milk and experience issues like rashes, vomiting, gut symptoms (colic, constipation, diarrhea), bloody stool, wheezing, difficulty breathing, anaphylaxis, etc.